burtonm3/SampleCode/README.md

 SampleCode
 ==========
 This is a little sample code I wrote.
-The program reads from a text file and loads it into an ìImageî object.
+The program reads from a text file and loads it into an ‚ÄúImage‚Äù object.

 #Design
 - I generally try to follow the S.O.L.I.D principles when I write code, and make sure that I keep good separation of concern.
 I generally always inject interfaces and avoid coupling to concrete implementations.